 Such humility is certainly admirable—wondrous, even!
 It is well worth emulating.
 If we stop there, however, we will find ourselves settling for mere moralism.
 We will miss the fact that this passage has something more glorious by far to show us about Jesus.

 A Provision of Clarity

-Earlier in John’s gospel, Jesus had spoken about the need for spiritual birth,5 spiritual living water,6 and spiritual bread—that is, he who is the Bread of Life.7 Now, he is addressing the issue of spiritual cleansing.
-He is not merely washing his disciples’ feet; he is symbolizing that cleansing which is provided in the blood he is about to shed:
+Earlier in John’s Gospel, Jesus had spoken about the need for spiritual birth (John 3:1–8), spiritual living water (John 4:7–15), and spiritual bread—that is, He who is the Bread of Life (John 6:35, 48).
+Now He is addressing the issue of spiritual cleansing.
+He is not merely washing His disciples’ feet; He is symbolizing that cleansing which is provided in the blood He is about to shed:

 An Expectation of Activity

-Only in light of this greater understanding of Jesus’ humility can we appreciate the implications of his instructions to the disciples: “If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
-For I have given you an example, that you should do just as I have done to you.”9 (It’s significant, incidentally, that he doesn’t say to “do just what I have done for you”; instead, he says, “do just as I have done for you”—and in that “as” is all of the symbolism and nature of humble service.)
+Only in light of this greater understanding of Jesus’ humility can we appreciate the implications of His instructions to the disciples: “If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
+For I have given you an example, that you should do just as I have done to you” (John 13:14–15).
+(Notice that He doesn’t say, “Do just what I have done for you”; instead, He says, “Do just as I have done for you”—and in that “as” is all of the symbolism and nature of humble service.)

 If we understand straightforwardly that the central focus here is on humility—that God, in Christ, looks for humility to be a hallmark of our Christian experience and that there is a blessedness that attends the life of humble service—then we’re on the right track.